 Pan-seared halibut, topped with salmon butter and garnished with fried lemon slices and finely chopped fresh parsley.
 Simple, elegant and delicious, this dish is perfect for just about any occasion.

 Pan-searing is one of the best ways to cook halibut.
 I love the contrast of crispy, well-browned surface and the tender, moist and flaky white flesh it creates.
-Similar to pan-searing chicken breasts, you want cook it quickly over high heat to get a nice crust before overcooking the fish inside.
+Similar to pan-searing chicken breasts, you want cook it quickly over a fairly high heat to get a nice crust before overcooking the fish inside.

 Halibut tastes best when pan-seared with a little bit of butter which adds to taste and flavor.
 Butter also promotes better browning.
 As butter burns quickly at higher temperatures, adding a little bit of olive oil will increase the smoking point and prevent burning.

 To give the fish even more flavor, add a few slices of lemon to the pan.
 On top of adding bright, zesty notes to the fish they will also serve as an appealing garnish to the dish.